Photo Identifier

 Smartphone photo identifier scanning a plant, coin, and rock

-When identify anything from a photo is useful
+When identifying anything from a photo is useful

 • Gardeners can scan unfamiliar leaves, flowers, weeds, or pests before deciding how to care for a plant or remove an invasive-looking growth.